nanovis/Wenderer/README.md

 * Better camera
 * Alternative transfer functions
 * Alternative volumes
-* wgsl shader implementation

-## Known Issue
-Now we have `ERROR wgpu_core::validation` in runtime.
-It does not affect rendering.

-it is caused by the cross-compilation from glsl shaders to SPIR-V shaders and essentially the differences between these two types of shaders.

-This will be resolved by wgsl shader implementations, which is fully compatible for SPIR-V.

 ## Reference and Acknowledgements
 * We thank sotrh@Github for his detailed and nicely-written [tutorial](https://sotrh.github.io/learn-wgpu/) about WebGPU and his patience on answering WebGPU questions.